Hilton Head Island, South Carolina: Barrier island

 Hilton Head Island is sometimes referred to as the second largest barrier island on the Eastern Seaboard after Long Island (which is not a barrier island but two glacial moraines).
 Technically, however, Hilton Head Island is only a half barrier island.
 The north end of the island is a sea island dating to the Pleistocene epoch, and the south end is a barrier island that appeared as recently as the Holocene epoch.
 Broad Creek, which is a land-locked tidal marsh, separates the two halves of the island.

 The terrain of a barrier island is determined by a dynamic beach system with offshore bars, pounding surf, and shifting beaches; as well as grassy dunes behind the beach, maritime forests with wetlands in the interiors, and salt or tidal marshes on the lee side, facing the mainland.
 A typical barrier island has a headland, a beach and surf zone, and a sand spit.

+All soils of Hilton Head Island outside of tidal marshes are sandy.
+Their drainage ranges from excessive to somewhat poor.